tathagatgaikwad22/DevOps/devops-best-practices/Git reflog.md

 ---

-## ðŸ’¡ Best Practices
+## 馃挕 Best Practices

-âœ… **Before risky operations**, like `git rebase` or `git reset --hard`, always check reflog.
+鉁� **Before risky operations**, like `git rebase` or `git reset --hard`, always check reflog.
-âœ… **Reflog is local** â€” it doesnâ€™t sync with remote repositories.
+鉁� **Reflog is local** 鈥� it doesn鈥檛 sync with remote repositories.
-âœ… **Clean old entries** to keep Git storage optimized:
+鉁� **Clean old entries** to keep Git storage optimized:
 ```bash
 git reflog expire --all --expire=90.days.ago
 git gc --prune=now --aggressive
 ```

-âœ… **Combine reflog with `git fsck`** for deep commit recovery.
+鉁� **Combine reflog with `git fsck`** for deep commit recovery.

 ---

-## âš¡ Pro Tips & Tricks
+## 鈿� Pro Tips & Tricks

-ðŸ”¹ Use `HEAD@{n}` directly in commands â€” itâ€™s shorthand for commit references.
+馃敼 Use `HEAD@{n}` directly in commands 鈥� it鈥檚 shorthand for commit references.
 Example:
 ```bash
 git diff HEAD@{3} HEAD@{0}
 ```

-ðŸ”¹ Alias it for quick access:
+馃敼 Alias it for quick access:
 ```bash
 git config --global alias.recover 'reflog'
 ```

-ðŸ”¹ Save frequently using meaningful commits â€” reflog only helps if youâ€™ve committed.
+馃敼 Save frequently using meaningful commits 鈥� reflog only helps if you鈥檝e committed.

 ---

-## ðŸ§  Understanding How It Works Internally
+## 馃 Understanding How It Works Internally

 Every Git repository maintains a **reflog** under `.git/logs/HEAD`.
 Each entry stores a reference to the old and new commit along with a message describing the action.